matt-long/pinatubo-LE/README.md

 ## Conda environment
 We are using `conda-lock` to ensure a reproducible environment.
 Please update the conda-lock files when updating the environment.

-To create an environment from the lock fileL
+To create an environment from the lock file
 ```bash
 conda create -n pinatubo-LE --file environment/conda-linux-64.lock
 ```